-Adjuvant chemotherapy may improve disease-free survival in patients with mrEMVI-positive rectal cancer following chemoradiation.
+Adjuvant chemotherapy may improve disease-free survival in patients with rectal cancer positive for MRI-detected extramural venous invasion following chemoradiation.

 MetadataShow full item record